About My Therapy Practice

 Wanting a greater sense of stability and continuity through change

-Additional areas of expertise and clinical focus:
+Related areas of clinical focus

-Relationships issues & dating
+Relationships & dating

 Attachment challenges